Peche History, Family Crest & Coats of Arms

 Peche is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Peche family lived in Kent.
 It is thought that Peachy is of topographical origin, distinguishing a bearer who lived near a peach tree, sold peaches, or was associated with the fruit in some other way.
 In French it is written peche, and the addition of the letter y on to the end of the name is probably the result of its Anglicization.

 Early Origins of the Peche family

 The surname Peche was first found in Kent where the name descends from the baronial name Peche, Latinized De Peccato.
-One of the oldest recordings of the name is found in a stained glass window at Lullingstone in Kent
+One of the oldest recordings of the name is found in a stained glass window at Lullingstone in Kent.

 Important Dates for the Peche family

 This web page shows only a small excerpt of our Peche research.
-Another 219 words (16 lines of text) covering the years 1164, 1671, 1737, 1736, 1723, 1808 and 1794 are included under the topic Early Peche History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1164, 1671, 1737, 1736, 1723, 1808 and 1794 are included under the topic Early Peche History in all our PDF Extended History products and printed products wherever possible.

 Peche Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Peachy, Peach, Peache, Peachee, Peachey, Peche and many more.

 Early Notables of the Peche family (pre 1700)